XLhinares/x_containers/README.md

 # XContainers

 A Flutter package offering more adaptive container widgets.
-I initially created the `ShadowContainer` as a way to have a customizable container with a shadow.
+I initially created the `XContainer` (formerly `ShadowContainer`) as a way to have a customizable container with a shadow.
-Then I implemented the other XContainers to easily match the uniformize the style of the containers in my apps without repeating style code everywhere.
+Then I implemented the other XContainers to easily match and uniformize the style of the containers in my projects without repeating style code everywhere.

 ## Features

 Add this to your Flutter app to:
 - Have more container-type widgets at your disposal.
 - Uniformize the style of the containers within your app.
-- Easily manage that style via a shared setting object.
+- Easily manage that style via a shared theme object.

 ## Getting started